Hunter James Kelly Research Institute

 is located in the New York State Center of Excellence in Bioinformatics and Life Sciences (CoE), a prominent part of the Buffalo Niagara Medical Campus.
 Learn more about the Hunter James Kelly Research Institute on the University at Buffalo website.

-The mission of the HJKRI is to find better treatments and ultimately a cure for those suffering from Krabbe and Leukodystrophies.
+Ultimately, the mission of the HJKRI is to find better treatments and a cure for those suffering from Krabbe and Leukodystrophies.

-In order to accelerate advancements and also learn more from those affected by the disease today, the HJKRI incorporates both basic science and clinical science programs.
+In order to accelerate advancements and also learn more from those affected by the disease today, the HJKRI, led by Lawrence Wrabetz, MD, incorporates both basic science and clinical science programs.

-Basic science research focuses on the study myelin and its diseases.
-It is based on a multi-disciplinary approach to understand how myelin is formed, how it is damaged in disease, and how it may be repaired.
+Basic science research focuses on the study of myelin and its diseases by exploring animal and cellular models to understand how myelin is formed, how it is damaged in disease, and how it may be repaired.
 Myelin is the fatty insulation around axons (the wires of the nervous system) in the brain, spinal cord and nerves.
-In particular, HJKRI studies disease mechanisms of Krabbe Disease in order to formulate therapies.
+In particular, the HJKRI studies the mechanisms of Krabbe Disease in order to formulate therapies.

 approach, together with a critical mass of resources and investigators, will